beeware/briefcase/docs/en/reference/platforms/iOS/xcode.md

 The minimum iOS version that the app will support.
 This controls the value of `IPHONEOS_DEPLOYMENT_TARGET` used when building the app.

+The default version when unspecified is currently `15.0`.
+This affects the versions of Xcode and its included iOS SDK that will be supported, which are listed at Apple Developer's [Xcode SDKs and system requirements](https://developer.apple.com/xcode/system-requirements/) page.

 ## Permissions

 Briefcase cross-platform permissions map to the following [`info`][] keys: